 The jacket looks well made.
 The leather collar is held down by two metal press studs and can be stood up to keep your neck warm.
 There is a leather flap over the main zip at the front which is stiff enough not to need any buttons or Velcro to hold it in place.
 There is a metal loop and hook to hold the collar closed, but this is hard to use and not really needed (a metal press stud would have been better).
 There were a few loose threads around the pockets.
 The toggle for the inside zipped pocket came off (this also would be better with a metal press stud).

-Name Patch for Left Side of PMs JacketThe PM can't use any of the emblems of the ADF, not being a member of the military (unlike the US President who is Commander-in-Chief).
-As a member of the Australian Parliament, the PM can use the Australian Arms:
+Name Patch for Left Side of PMs JacketThe PM can't use emblems of the ADF, not being a member of the military (unlike the US President who is Commander-in-Chief).
+As a member of the Australian Parliament, the PM can use the Australian Arms.
+So here is the patch for the left side: